JacquesOlivierLachaud/SuperRes-ESPCN/README.md

 Model was competitive with the chosen model (3 layers, Tanh + Sigmoid), on the BSDS300 database.

-We did not try to train it with COCO, but it could be an option.
+We train it with COCO for an upscale of 4, results are identical to the previous one.

 > Using Tanh instead of ReLU was blocking training at 19dB.